bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-03-17 14:40 Monday

 - [ ] In Marko's rework of loading data from the flat API we have the subcollections owned by their views.
 I would prefer to have them owned by the relevant model  object as before so that there is a single data structure for the app and the data structure is effectively isolated there, the views don't need to have knowledge of how the data model objects are related to one another, they just get given a collection, (or subcollection) and render it.
+  This is really bugging me.
+I don't like the idea that the relationships between objects might be defined more than once if we had different views showing the same object relation in different ways.
+Instead of just rendering the collection from the data model, they would each recreate that collection and define the data dependency in the view.
+Yickk!